 IV.
 We are the King’s Children

 And that brings us to our final point: We who have made peace with God through Jesus are the King’s children by adoption.
-We are princes and princesses of the Kingdom, we have unique privileges that the rest of the world does not.
+We are the princes and the princesses of the Kingdom; we have unique privileges that the rest of the world does not.
 We also have weighty responsibilities that they do not.

 How are we as His children to approach Him?
 In the ancient middle east, even at the time of the Roman Empire, even the king’s own family members had to prostrate themselves before him.
 After all, he was the viceroy of the gods.
 He was to be honored by all, including his own family.
 This was usually done by getting down on hands and knees and bowing before him, with the forehead touching the ground.